derekcdaley/pull-to-refresh-jqm/README.md

 Warning!!!
 Immature code here!

-I create this PTR library as a base.
-It works, but is still buggy.
+I created this PTR library as a base.
+It works, but it is still buggy.
 Feel free to hack away.